 Step 11: the AMF forwards the response to the target UE.

-Proposal 5: RAN2 to agree that UE can trigger the on-demand PRS request only if the available PRS configurations have been provided to the UE.
+Proposal 5: RAN2 to agree that UE can trigger the on-demand PRS request only if the PRS configurations for on-demand PRS have been provided to the UE.
 (9/13).

-Proposal 6: RAN2 to agree that UE can only request the configurations within the available DL-PRS provided by NW (8/13).
+Proposal 6: RAN2 to agree that UE can only request the configurations within the PRS configuration for on-demand PRS provided by NW (8/13).

 6 References